 Our Felucca does have a shared bathroom facility on board

 After farewells to the felucca crew, take a private van to Luxor (approximately 3.5 hours).
-Today you’ ll visit the Intrepid Foundation’s local project ACE (Animal Care in Egypt).
-It’s a great chance to see the holistic approach the project takes towards animal welfare, and to raising awareness among the locals.
-You’ll also explore the magnificent Karnak Temple, which is perhaps the most impressive of all the ancient Pharoahs’ monumental works.
-One of the world’s most celebrated temple complexes, Karnak is a house of the gods built over a period of some 200 years.
-Your guided tour of this vast temple of impressive pylons, obelisks and chapels will reveal its finest sections, such as the Avenue of Sphinxes and the Great Temple of Amun.
+Today you’ ll visit the Intrepid Foundation&rsquo's local project ACE (Animal Care in Egypt).
+It&rsquo's a great chance to see the holistic approach the project takes toward animal welfare, and to raise awareness among the locals.
+You&rsquo'll also explore the magnificent Karnak Temple, which is perhaps the most impressive of all the ancient Pharoahs’ monumental works.
+One of the world’s most celebrated temple complexes, Karnak is a house of the gods built some 200 years.
+Your guided tour of this vast temple of impressive pylons, obelisks, and chapels will reveal its finest sections, such as the Avenue of Sphinxes and the Great Temple of Amun.
 The rest of the day will be free to relax, shop in the bazaar (open until quite late) or perhaps experience the atmosphere of a local teahouse.

-Transfer to the Hurghada Marina and climb aboard your boat for a trip out to Giftun Island, part of the Red Sea National Parks, where you’ ll spend a relaxing day on the stunning white beach of Mahmya.
+Transfer to the Hurghada Marina and climb aboard your boat for a trip out to Giftun Island, part of the Red Sea National Parks, where you’ ll spend a relaxing day on the stunning white beach of Madhya.
 While here, you have the opportunity to take a snorkelling excursion by boat to one of the most magnificent reefs in the Red Sea – fine reef walls, lovely fan corals, and colourful fish – and explore the extraordinary ecosystem.
 Your snorkelling gear is provided.
-After a buffet lunch in one of Mahmya’s open air sea view restaurants, there a plenty of activities to choose from, such as volleyball, soccer, or simply lazing on the beach.
+After a buffet lunch in one of Mahmya&rsquo's open-air sea view restaurants, there a plenty of activities to choose from, such as volleyball, soccer, or simply lazing on the beach.
 After a great day, you’ ll head back to Hurghada in the late afternoon and transfer back to the hotel.

 Jump in a private van today and drive following the ‘ desert road’ to the Mediterranean coastal city of Alexandria (approximately 3 hours).
-Egypt’s second largest city and main port, locals call this vibrant city the Bride of the Mediterranean Sea.
+Egypt&rsquo's second-largest city and main port, locals call this vibrant city the Bride of the Mediterranean Sea.
 On arrival in Alexandria, take an orientation walking tour with your leader.
 The Greek architect Dinocrates built Alexandria in 331 BC under the orders of Alexander the Great.
-The city, immortalising Alexander’s name, quickly flourished into a prominent cultural, intellectual, political and economic metropolis.
-It was the renowned capital of Ancient Egypt’s last royal dynasty, the Ptolemies, and the site of the Pharos.
+The city, immortalizing Alexander&rsquo's name, quickly flourished into a prominent cultural, intellectual, political, and economic metropolis.
+It was the renowned capital of Ancient Egypt&rsquo's last royal dynasty, the Ptolemies, and the site of the Pharos.
 One of the Seven Wonders of the Ancient World, this lighthouse acted as a beacon, guiding sailors away from this notoriously treacherous stretch of coastline.
 Take some time to stroll along the Corniche and take in some fresh Mediterranean air.
-Alexandria at night is not to missed, with the whole city lighting up
+Alexandria at night is not to miss, with the whole city lighting up

 After breakfast at your hotel, you will check out and be driven to Cairo International Airport for your final departure.